Remove scratch marks and bring your hardwood back to life

 Treat light scratches along the surface of your hardwood with a finish restorer.
 This product is an effective solution when treating minor scuffs on the surface that haven’t damaged the wood.

-If your scratch has penetrated the finish and damaged the wood itself, you’ll need to refinish your hardwood flooring completely by sanding the area and restaining it.
-This can be complicated, expensive, and time-consuming and is sometimes best left to a hardwood restoration company.
+However, if your scratch has penetrated the finish and damaged the wood itself, you’ll need to refinish your hardwood flooring completely by sanding the area and restaining it.
+This can be complicated, expensive, and time-consuming and is best left to a local hardwood restoration company.